 What if Rome was right next to Scotland?
 And what if the leaders of these two nations were former friends caught up in an epic pranking battle with one another?
 That's the premise, with Larry playing the son of the Barber-barian leader Chug Norious (think Chuck Norris) who just doesn't fit in.
 While everyone else likes pranking, he likes inventing.
 The lesson here is to appreciate others' gifts, even when they are so very different from your own.

 48 minutes / 2014

-This whole episode is a series of Star Trek and Star Wars reference (along with some quick 2001, Doctor Who, Planet of the Apes, and even Back to the Future references) that the kids won't really notice, but mom and dad may enjoy spotting.
-There are the silly/clever jokes for the parents that they'll only get, like an actual wooden bridge acting as the captain's bridge, and a crew member using a floating piece of wood to record his diary...aka his log.
+This whole episode is a series of Star Trek and Star Wars references (along with some quick 2001, Doctor Who, Planet of the Apes, and even Back to the Future references) that the kids won't really notice, but mom and dad may enjoy spotting.
+There are silly/clever jokes for the parents that they'll only get, like an actual wooden bridge acting as the captain's bridge, and a crew member using a floating piece of wood to record his diary...aka his log.
 Such dad humor abounds!
 Larry and Bob are basically Kirk and Spock, and the lesson they need to learn is sharing.
 That's a lesson that many a kid can benefit from, so parents can appreciate the leap off this episode offers to have some good discussions on the topic.
 There's more action than normal, with giant robot fights, but nothing too scary.
 One language concern: a character's use of the phrase "holy guacamole."